New Platform Could Develop Vaccines Faster Than Ever Before

 UVA’s Licensing & Ventures Group has filed patent applications related to the vaccine platform.

-To keep up with the latest medical research news from UVA and UVA’s new Paul and Diane Manning Institute of Biotechnology, subscribe to the Making of Medicine blog.
+To keep up with the latest medical research news from UVA and UVA’s new Paul and Diane Manning Institute of Biotechnology, visit the Making of Medicine blog.